 The HAF, managed by the NSW Department of Planning and Environment, was established in 2012 with $875 million in funding from the NSW Government to deliver critical enabling infrastructure to stimulate and accelerate housing development in NSW.

-As part of the NSW government’s recently announced plan to improve housing affordability, HAF has received an additional $1.6 billion in funding from Restart NSW and the state capital program to continue to accelerate housing supply.
+As part of the government’s recently announced plan to improve housing affordability, the HAF has received an additional $1.6 billion in funding from Restart NSW and the State Capital Program to continue to accelerate housing supply.

 Page last updated: 18/08/2017